aimeans/PyChain-Ledger/README.md

 ## Summary
 The application creates a verifiable blockchain that the user can update on a web browser.
 The drop down menu allows the user to inspect previous blocks.

+## Installation Guide
+you should pip install streamlit from command console.

 ![App](images/pychain.png)